rednafi/rednafi.com/content/zephyr/footnotes_for_the_win.md

 The reference link approach solves some of these issues since you won’t have to scatter the URLs across your document or repeat them multiple times for multiple usage.
-This also allows you to use a markdown formatter to enforce a maximum line width.
+This also allows you to use a Markdown formatter to enforce a maximum line width.
 I use prettier[^2] to cap the line width at 92 characters and the formatter works better when it doesn't have to shimmy around multiple long inline URLs.